 I have heard stories of women being repressed by Muslim men and I don’t like it.
-Gang rapes of women in … where was it?
+Gang rapes of women in Pakistan?
 Is that a result of Islam?
-What about acid attacks on women because they had shame on their hands when raped by men.
+What about acid attacks on women because of the shame following rape by men.

-I want the world to be different, but acid attacks are carried out by the same type of nutters who go into gay clubs and spray bullets?
-I could even say I hate Islam when it comes from ISIS.
-But I cannot be against Islam if it is a religion and it is people’s choice.
+I want the world to be different, but it is the same type of nutters who commit acid attacks and who spray bullets into gay clubs.
+Indeed, I could even say I hate Islam when it comes from ISIS.
+But I cannot be against Islam if it is a religion of choice and freedom.

-Women do not need Islam just to be reserved and to demure.
+Women do not need Islam just to be reserved and demure.
 In Iran in the eighties, women felt liberated.
 It seems unlikely that these women asked for draconian laws to limit their freedom.
 Some say that Islamic law is there because men could not control themselves.
 What truth is there in that?
-Most of this is for another age, like outdated kosher laws, but while kosher laws are not harmful to people, they have a right to exist.
+This seems to be for another age, like outdated kosher laws, but kosher laws are not harmful to people.

 If the Qur’an enslaves women, what can we do about it?
 And who are we to expect such change?
 Society?
 Christians?
 Jews?
 The United Nations?
 Why are there not men fighting for an Islamic movement for the freedom of women and overturning these laws?
-Anyone outspoken is perhaps frightened of reprisals, social pressure etc.
+Anyone outspoken is perhaps frightened of reprisals or social pressure.

 Are we suggesting a complete change of the Islamic world?
 There seem to be many supporters of it.
 Who am I to ask for change?
-Perhaps it is just a question of women grouping and can we equate all this to the women’s suffragette movement in the 1920s?
+Perhaps it is just a question of women grouping together.
+Can we equate this to the women’s suffragette movement in the 1920s?
 How was that won?
 By women taking risks, demonstrating, putting themselves in danger.
 Is that what we are asking of Muslim women to get religious laws changed?
 Like bating the dog from outside the ring?